mohammadsaif19/continue/docs/docs/model-setup/configuration.md

 ## Change the default LLM

-In `config.json`, you'll find the `models` property, a list of the models that you have saved to use with Continue:
+In `config.json`, you'll find the `models` property, a list of the models that you have saved to use with FazzaPilot:

 ```json
 "models": [